Denver-Thornton Urban Water Cycle Tour (Launched in 2021)

-Join in for the 10th year and ride the Urban Water Cycle Bike tour from Globeville Landing to Thornton this summer!
+Join in and ride the Urban Water Cycle Bike tour from Globeville Landing to Thornton!

-In 2021, we invite you to experience the South Platte River up close and on your schedule by walking, riding, or wheeling portions of this year’s self-guided tour.
+We invite you to experience the South Platte River up close and on your schedule by walking, riding, or wheeling portions of this self-guided tour, launched in 2021.
 But, don’t stop there.
 You can learn directly about this vital waterway from the experts in a virtual tour of each stop that you pass.
 Start by watching a video of the tour route and speakers.
 Then, spend the day riding from Globeville Landing Park and continue north along the South Platte River to 88th Avenue at Thornton’s Wes Brown Water Treatment Plant.
 The tour is open to the public and free.

 By watching the virtual tour video, you will learn how our water is manipulated through extensive man-made infrastructure to ensure we have enough clean water to sustain our Colorado lifestyle.
 You will hear speakers talk about all the exciting work being done to renovate the river and the area around it.
 Topics include the Denver Story, the National Western Complex, Colorado State University’s new SPUR complex, instream restoration, stormwater issues, wastewater recycling and drinking water issues.